dark3125/qwebapp/README.md

     qwebapp [options] URL

-There options are pretty straightforward.
+The options are pretty straightforward.
 All of them have at least two forms (the short one and the long one).
 Here they are:

 `-h` | `--help` - Show help